Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

 - EHRMAN’S UNANSWERABLE QUESTIONS: How can a God be Holy, Right, of Love, all-powerful, be justified in the destruction of cities, and the killing of men, women, and young children?

 All of these by themselves are hard enough to deal with but when you combine them all, it becomes a mountain that is quite difficult to overcome for the churchgoer.
 I am going to give you rational, reasonable, logical answers below for each of these.
-But first, we might understand how the churchgoer might be stumbled by these, but how can a Bible scholar who has such deep knowledge fall away from the faith.
+But first, we might understand how these might stumble the churchgoer, but how can a Bible scholar who has such deep knowledge fall away from the faith.

 Chinese Water Torture